 AptX Bluetooth for wireless streaming is joined by a 3.5mm stereo line input and there's an integrated mic for taking hands-free calls.
 A single 5cm driver delivers your tunes.

-We look forward to finding out how they sound with a full review very soon.
+You can read all about them on the Ted Baker website, and we look forward to finding out how they sound with a full review very soon.

 by Joe Cox